UsamaTheDev/diligent-theme-development/README.md

 # Diligent Theme Development

 A custom WordPress theme built as part of the Diligent Technologies technical assessment.
 The theme is developed using **Advanced Custom Fields (ACF)** and adheres to modern WordPress development practices.
+Use the Landing Page template.

 ## Features
 - **Custom Post Types**: Built-in post types for specific use cases.